-The average cost of a Labrador Retriever puppy ranges from $850 and up from a reputable breeder.
-Because the Silver Labrador Retriever is rarer, you can expect to pay more as the demand for him is considerably higher.
-From looking at reputable breeder websites, the cost of a Silver Labrador is, on average, between $1,250 and $1,500.
+The average cost of a Labrador Retriever puppy ranges from $1,000 and up from a reputable breeder.
+Because the Silver Labrador Retriever is rare, you can expect to pay more as there are fewer available to meet demand.
+From looking at reputable breeder websites, the cost is, on average, between $1,250 and $1,500.

 Buying your pup from a reputable breeder will not only ensure that you are paying the right price for pup, but it will also ensure that you are getting a healthy pooch that has had the best start to life.

 Do you want him to partake in registered hunting and obedience trials?
 As mentioned earlier, the Silver Labrador is not recognized as a ‘Silver Labrador’ by official kennel clubs; the silver tick box does not exist on the registration form.